Sphinkie/tiPhotoLocator/docs/index.md

 ## Installation

-Get the latest release of the software by clicking on the **▼.ZIP** button, at the top of this page, or [here: "latest release"](https://github.com/Sphinkie/tiPhotoLocator/releases/latest).
+Get the latest release of the software by clicking [here: "latest release"](https://github.com/Sphinkie/tiPhotoLocator/releases/latest).

 Download the **TiPhotoLocatorSetup.zip** file, and unzip it in a folder on your computer.
 Then, just run the **TiPhotoLocatorSetup.exe** to install the program.